ucberkeley/sis-qa-test-auto/README.md

 ### Instructions for running
 1. [Install Docker](https://docs.docker.com/installation/).
-1. If using external test directory, set `$CC_TEST_DIR` to location of external test directory.
+1. If using external test directory, set `$SIS_TEST_DIR` to location of external test directory.
 1. Add file test/.config.json with the following information:

     ```json